elahehaa/elahehaghaarabi.github.io/_posts/2024-03-08-llmtokenizer.md

   * Iteratively, find pairs of tokens with higher occurrence and merge them into a single token, appending them to our vocabulary.

 ## WordPiece
+WordPiece is a variant of the BPE algorithm, notably employed in the pre-training of BERT and several of its derivatives.
+While similar to BPE, WordPiece differs in its approach to token selection.
+Instead of relying solely on frequency, it calculates the ratio of a token's occurrence to that of its sub-tokens.
+The steps are as follows;
+* Generating character tokens.
+* Calculating the likelihood of occurrence for each pair.
+* Selecting the pair with the maximum likelihood and merging tokens, adding it to the vocabulary.
+* Repeating steps 2 and 3 until a pre-set vocabulary size is reached or the likelihood falls below a threshold.

 ## SentencePiece